 6. Shivanasamudra Falls

 What’s better than 1 waterfall?
 2 waterfalls!
-The twin falls are a perfect exhibit of South Indian beauty.
+The twin waterfalls in Karnataka are a perfect exhibit of South Indian beauty.
 In the monsoon season (summer months) the twin falls (Gaganachukki and Barachukki) roar, but if you visit during the dry season you might still be able to see water trickling down from the Cauvery River.

 The best time to visit is in June or July with the coffee flowers bloom – when the flowers fall off the node replaces it and planters can estimate how good their crop yield will be.

 The twin temple towns of Belur and Halebidu in Hassan are world famous for their unique Hoysala style of temple architecture.
 If you are a culture and history buff then don’t skip these 900-year-old temples dedicated to Lord Shiva.

 To truly understand all of the myths and legends carved into the walls consider hiring a guide to regale you with stories of all of the Indian gods and goddesses.
 It is an incredibly underrated destination in Karnataka which means that it is often devoid of the large crowds that you might encounter in other cities.